 Davis real estate is some of the most expensive in West Virginia, although Davis house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Davis is generally considered to be a blue-collar town.
-35.08% of the Davis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
+35.08% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Davis is a town of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Davis who work in maintenance occupations (18.32%), management occupations (14.66%), and office and administrative support (8.12%).

-A relatively large number of people in Davis telecommute to their jobs.
-Overall, about 9.12% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.12% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Davis with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.46% of adults in Davis have a bachelor's degree or advanced degree.